Shopify/open-in-vscode/README.md

 When participating in code reviews, scrolling through comments and then switching to VSCode to open each comment in the editor can become a cumbersome and repetitive task.
 Developers then have to also repeat this task again in other instances such as when reading through documentations which refers to certainfiles or when looking for CI failures in BuildKite.
-To automate this task, I created this chrome extension, Open in VSCode, which can open file path links in VSCode.
+To automate this task, Open in VSCode can open file path links directly in VSCode.

 ## Features